-Drywall joint compound was observed throughout the subject building.
-The laboratory analytical results of the samples collected indicate that this material contains 1% Chrysotile asbestos.
+Previously identified asbestos-containing drywall joint compound was observed throughout the subject building.
+This material contains 2% Chrysotile asbestos.
+Asbestos-containing joint compound was also identified in plaster samples collected in Room 103.
+This material contains 2% Chrysotile asbestos and is suspected to have been used for minor repair work on damaged plaster finishes.
 Since drywall joint compound is a homogeneous material, all areas must be treated as asbestos-containing unless additional bulk sampling and analysis proves otherwise.
-This material was observed in good condition.
+This material was observed in good condition, except for select areas which were observed in fair condition during the 2023 Reassessment.